-The Council received a report from Methanex in January 2021 relating to water use reduction at the Motunui site during the 2018 and 2019 calendar years (included as Appendix III).
+The Council received a report from Methanex in December 2022 relating to water use reduction at the Motunui site during the 2020 and 2021 calendar years (Appendix V).
 This biennial water use reduction report is a requirement of condition 4b of Consent 0820-2 (Motunui).
-Receipt of the report was slightly delayed this year.

-Methanex reported that during 2018 and 2019, on average the intakes took 72% of the consented take.
+Methanex reported that during 2020 and 2021, on average the intakes took 61% of the consented take.
 Major maintenance works and measures implemented by Methanex to improve efficiency, resulted in reductions in the quantity of water consumed over the period.

-The next water use reduction report is due before the end of 2022.
+This was achieved through a focus on the operation of the plant.
+There were also increased plant efficiencies from the major maintenance performed on the plant during the planned shutdowns.
+The next water use reduction report is due by the end of 2024 to report on the 2022-2023 period.